SpenceKonde/DxCore/README.md

 The DU will likely be similar to the other Dx parts.
 It is highly likely - though not certain, they've been doing more with multiple clock domains on these recent parts - that only a limited number of speeds will be compatible with USB.
 Because all indications are that it has made great sacrifices in exchange for the USB, and hence would not be likely to see use in non-USB applications, chances are that we will only offer support for USB-compatible speeds, because if you aren't using USB, the other parts in the Dx-series would be more appropriate and effective.

 `*` Speeds over 32 MHz prevent the OPAMP settling time from being set correctly.
 `**` Speeds of 40 MHz may or may not be achievable on I-spec parts at room temperature.
-Try to get E-spec parts if you plan to overclock, especially that much
+Try to get E-spec parts if you plan to overclock, especially that much.
 `***` Gee, the nerve of them!
 I don't have a prayer of getting it to run from a crystal twice the rated speed while generating PWM derived from a 196 MHz clock now.
 Maybe if I chilled it to below ambient temperature with a peltier junction.
-Condensation would be a problem, I'd need to use a dry cold chamber insulated very well At least I just scored some monster heatesinks., .
-Maybe I could just dunk the whole board in acetone and chill that with dry ice... (at least the cold CO2 coming off the dry ice will keep the acetone from catching fire.
+Condensation would be a problem, I'd need to use a dry cold chamber insulated very well At least I just scored some monster heatsinks., .
+Maybe I could just dunk the whole board in acetone and chill that with dry ice... (the cold CO2 coming off the dry ice will keep the acetone from catching fire.
 You could probably throw a lit match into it and have it go out, especially if it wasn't very windy (you'd be doing this outside for hopefully obvious reasons).
-I wonder how high I could get the main CPU like that (though it is far below the specified minimum operating temperature, and that of most crystals.
+I wonder how high I could get the main CPU like that (though it is far below the specified minimum operating temperature.
+And the min temp of many crystals, which as I recall often to just straight up crap out at low temperatures, while CPUs rarely do, -40C is just as low as anyone bothers to characterize).
+Could also submerge in boiling tetraflouroethane (computer duster), except that this is extremely environmentally irresponsible

 See the [Clock Reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Clocks.md) for more information